aspnet/Benchmarks/src/BenchmarksDriver/README.md

   --headers              Default set of HTTP headers added to request (None, Plaintext, Json, Html).
 Default is Html.
   --method               HTTP method of the request.
 Default is GET.
   -p|--properties        Key value pairs of properties specific to the client running. e.g., -p ScriptName=pipeline -p PipelineDepth=16
-  --script"              Wrk script path.
+  --script               Wrk script path.
 File path can be a URL. e.g., --script c:\scripts\post.lua --path                 Relative URL where the client should send requests.
   --querystring          Querystring to add to the requests. (e.g., "?page=1") -j|--jobs              The path or url to the jobs definition.